chocolatey/chocolatey-workshop/ReadMe.md

 ### Exercise 8: Push a package to a Chocolatey Server
 1. Run `choco search -s http://localhost/chocolatey`
 1. In the folder where we've generated packages, let's find 1Password nupkg.
+1. Run `ls` to verify that there is a 1Password nupkg in the directory.
+If not, you need to navigate to that folder.
-1. Run `choco push -s http://localhost -k chocolateyrocks` (note the push is different than the query url).
+1. Run `choco push -s http://localhost -k chocolateyrocks` (note the push is different than the query url) - we only need to specify path to the nupkg if there is more than one in the current directory.
 1. Run `choco search -s http://localhost/chocolatey`.
 Run `choco search -s internal_chocolatey` and note the output should be the same.
 1. Note that the package is available.

 ### Exercise 9: Upgrade a package
-1. Download an updated 1Password from this link - https://d13itkw33a7sus.cloudfront.net/dist/1P/win4/1Password-4.6.1.617.exe
+1. Download an updated 1Password from this link - https://d13itkw33a7sus.cloudfront.net/dist/1P/win4/1Password-4.6.1.617.exe  OR OFFLINE: Find the file in `resources/installers` folder.
 1. Use any method for creating packages to generate the packaging for this upgrade. **NOTE**: When you do this, you may need to rename the existing 1Password package folder first.
 1. Instead of using Package Builder, you can instead download the file into the tools directory of the current package, edit the nuspec version, delete the previous installer exe, and update the chocolateyInstall.ps1 to point to the new installer and then compile the package.
 1. Push this updated package to the Chocolatey server.